Pundi X (NPXS) Price Down 5.2% This Week

-Pundi X (CURRENCY:NPXS) traded up 14.2% against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on December 14th.
-Pundi X has a market capitalization of $1.78 billion and $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.
-One Pundi X coin can now be bought for about $0.0075 or 0.00000013 BTC on major cryptocurrency exchanges.
-Over the last seven days, Pundi X has traded down 5.2% against the dollar.
+Pundi X (CURRENCY:NPXS) traded up 14.2% against the US dollar during the 1 day period ending at 21:00 PM E.T. on December 20th.
+During the last week, Pundi X has traded down 5.2% against the US dollar.
+One Pundi X coin can now be purchased for $0.0075 or 0.00000013 BTC on exchanges.
+Pundi X has a market cap of $1.78 billion and $858.99 million worth of Pundi X was traded on exchanges in the last day.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.